⚠️⚠️⚠️

 #> # ℹ 6,040 more rows

 The first column indicates a replicate number, the following few columns are the values of the parameter grid.
-Most important are the last columns, though, each named after a single summary statistics.
-For conciseness, these summary statistics are stored as so-called “list columns”—for each replicate and each parameter combination, these columns store the summary statistics as “nested” data frames like this:
+Most important are the last columns, though, each named after a single summary statistics (i.e., their symbolic names are taken from the named-list of summary functions above).
+For conciseness, the values of these summary statistics are stored as so-called “list columns”— for each replicate and each parameter combination, these columns store the summary statistics as “nested” data frames.
+For instance, here are the results for the “direct” f4ratiof_4-ratio statistic across the first three simulation runs.
+You can see that the list-column "direct" contains a list of data frames, one data frame for each simulation replicate:

 #> [[1]]